VerdictAI

 5 questions

-Are steam mops safe for hardwood floors?
+Are steam mops safe to use on hardwood floors?

 How long do steam mops typically last?